5 days RAF/CATAL-E

 - Processes for catalyst synthesis and industrial production of catalysts.

-OPERATION AND PERFORMANCE CONTROL OF INDUSTRIAL CATALYSTS 3.25 days
+OPERATION & PERFORMANCE CONTROL OF INDUSTRIAL CATALYSTS 3.25 days

 - The following items are presented for each refining unit: process and chemical reaction characteristics, selection and developments of catalytic formula, catalyst implementation, process flow diagram; process performances and catalyst monitoring.
 The specific features for the corresponding type of catalyst are emphasized.